 Call triple zero (000) for an ambulance if you or someone you are with experiences the warning signs of heart attack.

-It’s important that you call triple zero (000)
+It’s important to call triple zero, because:

 - The trained operator will decide if you need an ambulance.